2223-5ahif-nvs/01-lab-keycloak-NicoHirsch1/README.md

 # Deployment

-When the docker compose is deployed to a server the keycloak is reachable [here](https://external.ink?to=/https://nico.jakobrathberger.eu/)
+When the docker compose is deployed to a server the keycloak is reachable <a href="https://nico.jakobrathberger.eu/" target="_blank">here</a>